MichaelYuhe/neckium/README.md

 Click 'Start' button, Neckium will start running in the background.

-You can move your head vertically to control the vertical scroll of your browser window.
+You can move your head up or down to control the vertical scroll of your browser window.
 And there are two modes for a better scroll experience for you.

-Or you can turn your head right or left to switch or create tabs.
+Or you can move your head right or left to switch tabs.

 There will be more interesting and customizable actions comming...

 ## Todo

-- Switch tabs
+- Customizable actions
-- Optimize scroll
+- Optimize the shitty style and shitty user experience
+- Publish to the Chrome Extension Store

 ## The End